jon01234/Jolang/README.md

 Parsing and lexing working great

-The example is able to run on linux systems
+The example is able to run on linux systems using an external assembler (NASM)